How do I know if the funds I seek are considered a grant or a gift to the University?

 What are the university rates for travel, the use of University equipment, and classrooms?

-The University produces a rate schedule to identify costs associated with using equipment and classrooms, as well as costs associated with the Copy Center, the use of University vehicles, and per diem rates.
-CLICK HERE to find this information.
+- The University produces a rate schedule to identify costs associated with using equipment and classrooms, as well as costs associated with the Copy Center, the use of University vehicles, and per diem rates.

 How can I calculate salary and benefits for my budget?

-You can get your base salary from your Department Staff Assistant, your Dean's Office, or by contacting the Office of Academic Research.
+- You can get your base salary from your Department Staff Assistant, your Dean's Office, or by contacting the Office of Research & Sponsored Programs.
 Fringe benefits rates for your budget are calculated as a percentage of your base salary (or of stipend salary if applicable), and differ between position types and between summer and the academic year for 9-month faculty.
-CLICK HERE to get to the fringe benefit rate table, and other Ferris Financial facts you need.

 Can I hire Student Employees and how much can I pay them?